Five distinct geometric crystalline nodes arranged in a radial decision map pattern

 Bubble is a full-stack visual web app builder for complex logic, custom databases, and SaaS-scale projects.
 It has a steeper learning curve, usage-based pricing, and no code export — the highest lock-in risk among Tier 1 platforms.
 Glide is a simpler, spreadsheet-first builder for internal team tools.
 It’s faster to start with but has row limits and no App Store publishing.
 For straightforward, data-driven use cases, Glide.
 For complex custom logic at scale, Bubble — with full awareness of the lock-in trade-off.

-Among major Tier 1 visual builders, only Adalo publishes genuine native apps to both the Apple App Store and Google Play.
-Glide, Softr, Bubble, and AppSheet produce progressive web apps that work well in mobile browsers but are not App Store applications.
+Among major Tier 1 visual builders, only Adalo covers the full mobile app development cycle — from app design to native iOS and Android publishing — for both the Apple App Store and Google Play.
+Glide, Softr, Bubble, and AppSheet produce progressive web apps that work well on mobile browsers.
 If distribution through the stores matters — for consumer-facing apps, push notifications, or trust signalling — Adalo is the specific platform to evaluate.

 Vendor lock-in means the work you’ve built on a platform can’t be moved elsewhere without a rebuild.
 Bubble is the highest-risk example: no code export means migrating a Bubble app to any other platform requires starting over.
 Glide and Softr store your data externally in Airtable or Sheets, so the data remains portable even if the app interface doesn’t.
 For a long-term production app, treat lock-in risk as a primary decision factor — not something to think about later.

 Adalo, Glide, Softr, and AppSheet are built for non-developers.
-No coding knowledge is required to build, launch, or maintain apps on these platforms.
+No coding knowledge is required to build, launch, maintain, or publish mobile apps and web applications on these platforms.
 Bubble sits in a grey zone: technically no-code, but understanding workflow logic and database relationships is required to build anything beyond simple apps.
 For a first app, Glide or Softr offer the fastest starting point regardless of technical background.